forthold/graphtag/README.md

 Libraries used are:

-### Neocons - neo4j rest client
+* Neocons: written by neo4j rest client
-### twitter-api - clojure based twitter api wrapper
+* Quartzite - To wrap around quartz using clojure
-### Qiartzite - To wrap around quartz using clojure
+* twitter-api - clojure based twitter api wrapper
-### Ring - Good old basic salt of the earth clojure web framework
+* Ring - Good old basic salt of the earth clojure web framework

 ## Usage